 Coco Chanel's Feminist Progress Through Fashion

-Famous for pushing social boundaries through fashion, Gabrielle "Coco" Chanel rebelled against the gender restrictions of the industry.
+Famous for rebelling through fashion, Gabrielle "Coco" Chanel broke down barriers in the fashion industry for women.
 She used masculine wardrobe to express herself.
-Taking the comfort of men's clothing, she created styles for women.
-Of course, not all of her best inventions were instant classics.
-In fact, there were times they weren't understood or appreciated until much later down the road; however, today, Chanel is a recognized name.
+Taking the comfort of men's clothing, she produced styles for women.
+Not all of her best inventions were instant classics.
+There were times when society didn't understand or appreciate them until much later; however, Chanel is a recognized name, today.

 Fabric, Fabric, Fabric!

-The first significant choice Coco made was to use Jersey.
-This wasn't embraced, immediately, however.
-At the time, the fabric was used for items such as hosiery.
-As an ordinary fabric, it wasn't attractive for runway models to be seen in.
-Nonetheless, due to the limited options during the war as well as the women being in the workforce, Jersey turned out to be an alleviation, both in comfort and for Chanel's style.
-Jersey made the working women more capable of doing the physical labor.
+Jersey fabric was Coco’s first significant choice.
+This wasn't embraced, immediately.
+At the time, it was used for items such as hosiery.
+As an ordinary fabric, it wasn't attractive for runway models.
+Nonetheless, due to a variety of reasons, it became a success.
+There were limited options during the war and women were in the workforce; therefore, Jersey turned out to be perfect, both in alleviation for women's bodies and for Chanel's style.
+Jersey made the working women capable of doing the physical labor.
 Meanwhile, Chanel was able to make it enticing.
-Once Jersey became approved by society, it was loved.
+Jersey was not only approved, but adored.

 The Chanel Suit

-Coco altered women's suits for comfort, as well.
-In typical Chanel fashion, the tight-fit design was out the window.
-No shoulder-pads, no emphasis for the bust, and the neckline allows the woman to breathe.
-Unlike most suits, the pockets were not just to look pretty -- they could be used!
-She went the extra mile to ensure that her customers would be comfortable in daily use; therefore, suits were to be altered as much as it took for each individual to be able to move freely.
+Coco altered women's suits for flexibility, as well.
+In typical Chanel fashion, the tight-fit design was out the window: No shoulder-pads, no emphasis for the bust, and the neckline allows the woman to breathe.
+Unlike most suits, the pockets were not only to look pretty, but to be used.
+She went the extra mile to ensure that her customers would be at ease in daily use; therefore, suits were to be altered as much as it took for each individual to be able to move freely.